raspberrypilearning/3D-scene/en/step_5.md

 --- /collapse ---

+When you have lots of overlapping sprites you can program your sprites into more layers:

 --- collapse ---
 ---
-title: Program your sprites in layers
+title: Program your sprites into layers
 ---

 **Through the window many layers**: [See inside](https://scratch.mit.edu/projects/454188775/editor){:target="_blank"}